Back to blog

 The model works best when tasks are narrow and context is pre-shaped.
 Open-ended prompts increased variance, while structured prompt templates improved consistency.

-Latency felt great for iterative interactions, but response quality dropped when we pushed long, multi-step reasoning into a single call.
+Latency felt great for iterative interactions, but response quality dropped when I pushed long, multi-step reasoning into a single call.

 Use a routing layer: Gemini Nano for quick drafts and lightweight actions, then escalate harder tasks to a stronger model.